Final Fantasy III (2006 video game): Development

 The remake was produced by Tomoya Asano and co-developed by Square Enix and Matrix Software.
 Ryosuke Aiba (Final Fantasy XI) served as art director, and Akihiko Yoshida (Final Fantasy XII) redesigned the original characters for use in 3D, and designed the look of the new playable characters.
 The formerly generic and nameless party characters were replaced with more concrete characters with new personalities and background stories, and additional scenes were added to develop their individuality.
 The main storyline however was not altered significantly.
 Along with these four, additional characters (called "sub-characters") also join the party temporarily, like in the original.
 Unlike the original, however, these characters may randomly participate in battle.

+The team recounted how the protagonists of the original version of the game, the four Onion Knights, lacked personalities as a direct response to the focus on characters and story of Final Fantasy II, with III following the original game in this regard.
+For the remake, after characters and story focus had become a staple of the series following Final Fantasy IV, Tanaka decided to give the four protagonists names and personalities.
+He named the characters in the remake according to Asano.
+Originally the characters were planned to be given much larger personalities which played roles in the plot of the game, but the team was concerned about alienating existing fans of the game as it was a remake of a well liked game instead of an entirely new title, and therefore the new characters personalities only mostly affected the game's "introduction and the ending" as described by Asano and Tanaka.

 The remake features a redesigned job system, which rebalances the classes, adds new abilities and adds a new "Freelancer" class which replaces the "Onion Knight" as the default job at the beginning of the game (Onion Knight is retained as a secret class).
 It also includes new events, a new crystal and dungeon, and the removal of capacity points.
 Unlike the original Famicom version, most of the jobs remain useful for the entire game.
 The ultimate jobs—the Ninja and the Sage—and some of the lesser-used jobs, like the Geomancer, were redesigned to have the same level of abilities as the Warrior.
 Another addition are special job-specific items available only if a character has fully mastered a certain job.

 In place of capacity points, each character incurs a small temporary penalty for switching jobs.
 This penalty decreases the character's statistics for the next zero to ten battles.
 This period is called a "Job Transition Phase" and its length is based on how similar the new job is to the old job, and how proficient the character already is at the new job.